You feed your dog a nutritious food full of everything they need to grow and be healthy, so why do they insist on eating grass?

 How can I get my dog to stop eating grass?

-How do I know if my dog needs to go to the vet?
+How do I know if my dog needs to go to the veterinarian?

 If your dog eats grass then vomits and seems fine, they’ve probably taken care of whatever was bothering them.
-If they keep eating grass and vomiting, you should take them to see the vet.
-If you’re ever concerned that this might not be a normal behavior, it is best to consult your vet immediately.
+If they keep eating grass and vomiting, you should take them to see the veterinarian.
+If you’re ever concerned that this might not be a normal behavior, it is best to consult your veterinarian immediately.

 Typically, the occasional grass grazing isn't a cause for concern, but if your dog compulsively ingests foreign objects on a regular basis, you may want to see if they have pica.
 Pica is a medical condition in dogs that leads them to crave or eat items that are not typically thought of as food.
-Cloth, dirt, paper, garbage and feces are all things that dogs with pica may be drawn to, and if left unchecked can lead to nutritional and digestive issues.
+Cloth, dirt, paper, garbage and feces are all things that dogs with pica may be drawn to, and may be related to specific disease conditions that require veterinary care.